Skip to content

 Traditionally, retailers made all of the calls.
 They chose which brands to carry in store and took full responsibility for selecting the assortments, merchandising, driving shoppers to the store, and educating sales associates on product details so they could actually sell it to shoppers.
 Brands would raise awareness for their products through general advertising and manufactured the products that retailers purchased, but when it came to crafting the in-store experience, they were mostly along for the ride.

 But, times have changed, and so have retail dynamics.
-Hard economics are making it more challenging for retailers meet shoppers’ needs alone.
-Although U.S. Census data shows that more than 90 percent of retail sales still happen in-store per, more than 7,600 stores closed shop last year, and those that remained often had to scale back key resources – staff, merchandising, inventory – that contribute to customer experience.
+Hard economics are making it more challenging for retailers to meet shoppers’ needs alone.
+Although U.S. Census data shows that more than 90 percent of retail sales still happen in-store, more than 7,600 stores closed shop last year, and those that remained often had to scale back key resources – staff, merchandising, inventory – that contribute to customer experience.
 Shoppers simply aren’t excited about visiting barren stores with small, unimaginative assortments and no associates to answer questions.

 As a result, brands are increasingly stepping up to the plate and assuming more responsibility over in-store space.
 They’re helping retailers create more engaging retail experiences that get customers excited to visit the store.
 But, does that relegate the retailer to being little more than a landlord?
 Where do responsibilities merge, and how can retailers and brands work together to make customers happier?

-Shifting Responsibilities
+Shifting responsibilities

 Everything starts with customer expectations.
 Many shoppers today have already done their product research before they came to the store, and head into a store mainly because they want to try the product in-person or ask questions of an expert.
 But, education is a pain point for many retailers: 83% of customers feel they’re more knowledgeable about products than the store associates they encounter.